Dr. Sue Ziegler

 Uncovering chemical clues of climate change from land to sea

-Boreal forest landscapes represent over 50 per cent of the watershed area draining into the Arctic ocean and are perfuse with water bodies that are currently experiencing increased color due to rapid landscape changes.
-The organic materials rendering this color provide new sources of nutrients and energy but also reduce light and carry metals, including some toxic forms, to the aquatic environment with unknown controls and consequences.
+Boreal forest landscapes represent over 50 per cent of the watershed area draining into the Arctic ocean and are perfuse with water bodies that are currently experiencing increased colour due to rapid landscape changes.
+The organic materials rendering this colour provide new sources of nutrients and energy, but also reduce light and carry metals, including some toxic forms, to the aquatic environment with unknown controls and consequences.
 These organics also carry clues that help trace their origins and the changes happening in the landscape upstream.

 These environmental investigations by Dr. Ziegler’s research group will provide key information for the development of Earth system models that we rely upon for climate prediction.
 The knowledge her team uncovers about the controls and impacts on forest nutrients and productivity, and aquatic and marine food web connections will also be used to develop responsive management strategies for water, forestry and fisheries resources.